opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/migrating-from-other_clouds-to-cce.md

 4. Install Velero Plugin for AWS:

     The [velero/velero-plugin-for-aws](https://github.com/vmware-tanzu/velero-plugin-for-aws) is a plugin that enables Velero to interact with AWS S3-compliant object store systems.
-Since Open Telekom Cloud’s Object Storage Service (OBS) exposes an S3-compatible API, this plugin is required to allow Velero to store and retrieve backups from OBS (or any other S3-compliant object store).
+Since T Cloud Public’s Object Storage Service (OBS) exposes an S3-compatible API, this plugin is required to allow Velero to store and retrieve backups from OBS (or any other S3-compliant object store).
 Without it, Velero would not be able to communicate with the storage backend, making the plugin a necessary component for backup and restore operations in ours environment.

     ```bash
     velero plugin add velero/velero-plugin-for-aws:v1.8.2